-I have never been able to find a blueberry muffin recipe that is healthy AND vegan AND gluten-free AND nut-free.
-This may be the only one out there.
-And it actually tastes good too.
-It is simple to make and has a nut-free option with sorghum flour which is my new favorite baking flour.
+I have never been able to find a vegan blueberry muffin recipe that is healthy AND vegan AND gluten-free AND nut-free but also tastes delicious too!
+This recipe may be the only one out there.
+Good thing too!
+I am sure you will love this recipe as much as me and my kids do and make it over and over again!
+They are so simple to make and have a nut-free option with sorghum flour which is my new favorite baking flour.

 These muffins are 100% vegan (dairy-free and egg-free), gluten-free, soy-free, nut-free, refined sugar-free, oil-free and butter-free.
 My kids love them and so does my husband.
 I get regular requests from them to make a batch and they never last long.
 It is hard to eat just one.

 They’re great for preparing at the start of the week for school lunches or snacks.
 They will disappear as fast as you can make them so make enough for the whole family to enjoy!